janpaepke/ScrollMagic/README.md

 onRouteChange(() => ScrollMagic.refreshAll());
 ```

 Note that `refresh()` is only needed if you want bounds to update **before the next scroll event**.
-If the user keeps scrolling, element positions are re-read on every scroll frame anyway. `refresh()` matters when layout changes while the scene is active and the scroll position stays the same — e.g. toggling a class or injecting content without any scrolling.
+If the user keeps scrolling, element positions are re-read on every scroll frame anyway. `refresh()` matters when layout changes while tracking is active and the scroll position stays the same — e.g. toggling a class or injecting content without any scrolling.

 `refresh()` is asynchronous — it schedules recalculation for the next animation frame and returns immediately.
 Multiple `refresh()` calls within the same frame are batched automatically.